TappNetwork/Filament-LMS/README.md

 ### Tailwind CSS Setup

 This package uses Tailwind CSS classes in its Blade views.
-To ensure proper styling, you need to:
+The configuration differs between Tailwind v3 and v4:

+#### For Tailwind CSS v3

 1. **Install Tailwind CSS** in your project (if not already installed):
 ```bash